Alexplokhikh/Omnifood/README.md

 ---

 # Overview
-Omnifood is astatic website made using HTML and CSS.
+Omnifood is a static website made using HTML and CSS.

 ## Key Specialties
 - Convenient CSS